tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/06-Stu_Financial_Forecasting_Pt_I/README.md

 # Financial Forecasting Part I

 In this three-part activity, Harold's manager wants Harold to take a look at one year's worth of BlackBerry Ltd. (`BB`) stock prices and plot a potential stock trajectory for where `BB` stock prices could go in the next `3` years.
-In addition, he would like to know how a `$10,000` investment would perform given the simulated results.
+Also, he would like to know how a `$10,000` investment would perform given the simulated results.

 Help Harold by creating a Monte Carlo simulation that simulates the next `252 * 3` trading days using one year's worth of `BB` stock data to perform a normally distributed random selection based on the sample mean and standard deviation of historical `BB` daily returns.
 Plot the simulated results of `BB` stock prices over the next `3` years as well as the corresponding cumulative returns.